yaoyao-liu/meta-transfer-learning/README.md

 ### miniImageNet dataset

-Mini-ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
+The miniImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
 Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
 In total, there are 100 classes with 600 samples of 84×84 color images per class.
 These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.

 To generate this dataset, you may use the repo [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools).

 ### Fewshot-CIFAR100 dataset

 We will release the code to generate this dataset soon.
 You may also generate it yourself with the splits provided by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).

+### *tiered*ImageNet

+The [*tiered*ImageNet](https://arxiv.org/pdf/1803.00676.pdf) dataset is a larger subset of ILSVRC-12 with 608 classes (779,165 images) grouped into 34 higher-level nodes in the ImageNet human-curated hierarchy.
+You may use this repo to generate the *tiered*ImageNet dataset: [*tiered*ImageNet Tools](https://github.com/y2l/tiered-imagenet-tools).

 ## Repo architecture